tabalinas/jsgrid/README.md

 ````

-When grid sorting is enabled `filter` includes two more parameters:
+When grid sorting is enabled, `filter` includes two more parameters:

 ````javascript